directus/directus/docs/extensions/installing-extensions.md

 # Installing Extensions

-There are 3 possible ways to install extensions to your Directus instance:
+There are three possible ways to install extensions to your Directus instance:

 1. Installing through NPM
 2. Installing through the Extensions Folder